 - clauses for early termination of the agreement

-Remember, though, just because these items are negotiable, it doesn’t mean your real estate professional will be willing to.
-For example, you may want to list your home for 60 days, but the real estate professional may belong to a real estate board where 90 days is the minimum listing duration.
+Remember, though, just because these items are negotiable, it doesn’t mean your real estate licensee will be willing to.
+For example, you may want to list your home for 60 days, but the real estate licensee may belong to a real estate board where 90 days is the minimum listing duration.

-If your real estate professional promises certain services, include them in your written service agreement.
-Written service agreements provide an opportunity for you to ensure you’re getting the services you want, need, and expect from your real estate professional.
+If your real estate licensee promises certain services, include them in your written service agreement.
+Written service agreements provide an opportunity for you to ensure you’re getting the services you want, need, and expect from your real estate licensee.